Jyotika-Kalra/E-Commerce-Project/README.md

 # Data Cleaning

-The search files were quite easy to clean, they required mainly extracting data from strings, deleting some additional text and changing Data type to the appropriate one.
+The [search files](https://github.com/Jyotika-Kalra/E-Commerce-Project/blob/master/Smartphones/DataCleaning.ipynb) were quite easy to clean, they required mainly extracting data from strings, deleting some additional text and changing Data type to the appropriate one.
 Extracting the Asin from the Urls required some additional work "cutting" the Urls into pieces and keeping just the value of interest.

-The product files instead required a way longer and more complicated journey: when scraping I retrieved all possible data that on the Amazon website appeared to be stored in different tables.
+The [product files](https://github.com/Jyotika-Kalra/E-Commerce-Project/blob/master/Smartphones/DataCleaning.ipynb) instead required a way longer and more complicated journey: when scraping I retrieved all possible data that on the Amazon website appeared to be stored in different tables.

-To open this .ipynb please consider using [nbviewer](https://nbviewer.jupyter.org/) and paste the github url in the bar.
+To open search and product .ipynb please consider using [nbviewer](https://nbviewer.jupyter.org/) and paste the github url in the bar.

 When importing this data in my Visual Studio Code notebook I realized how nested it was (Dictionary in dictionary) with several values of interest being stored in the same cells of the df.

 Please follow step by step the notebook to see all required steps until data was finally cleaned for my purpose.